RickStrahl/BlogPosts/2017-08/Why-use-a-dedicated-Markdown-Editor/WhyUseADedicatedMarkdownEditor.md

 Here's a list of a few things that go beyond basic editing features:

 #### [Rich Image Support](http://markdownmonster.west-wind.com/docs/_4s01ezteq.htm)
-You can embed images into MM in a variety of ways: Using markdown text, using a smart image dialog that can detect clipboard images and image Urls, pasting images directly from the Clipboard or dragging and dropping images into markdown document directly.
+You can embed images into MM in a variety of ways: Using markdown text, using a smart image dialog that can detect clipboard images and image Urls, *pasting images directly from the Clipboard* or dragging and dropping images from Web pages, Explorer or any Shell operation into the markdown document directly.

 ![](ImageDialog.png)

 #### [Capture and Embed Screen Shots](http://markdownmonster.west-wind.com/docs/_4nj0wbomy.htm)
 MM comes with a built-in Screen Capture tool that lets you select windows to capture.
 You can run delayed captures to capture mouse cursors and actions (like dropped down menus).
 If you use SnagIt MM can use it to capture screen content, or you can use trusty old Ctrl & Alt PrtScn to capture a Window or the Screen and then simply paste it into the Markdown document.

+The tool is basic, and you can certainly use external tools like SnagIt, the Windows Snipping tool or any other tool and copy the image to the clipboard, then paste it in Markdown document.

+MM also integrates directly with SnagIt so you can set up the built-in screen capture to use SnagIt instead of the integrated capture using the same capture and auto-paste workflow.

+> Images captured and stored to disk from clipboard or screen captured are also automatically compressed to minimize size.

 #### [Inline Spell Checking](http://markdownmonster.west-wind.com/docs/_4rg0wj7pb.htm)
 If you're writing Markdown content you likely are writing text, and that text should be spell checked.